remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## Unreleased

+- The default number of max retries is now 1 (previously 3).
+A new CLI flag `--max-retries` was introduced which can be used for `npx remotion lambda render` and `npx remotion lambda still`

 ## November 12th, 2021

 Version hash: `3.0.0-lambda.99+bd5d55651`